Home Business Management Licenses & Government Registrations How to recoup GST paid on under-construction property if transaction is cancelled

 • Before signing the sale deed, double-check it.

-• Provide a justification for the agreement’s termination.
+• Justify the agreement’s termination.

 • Try to move the purchase to a different building by the same developer.